 What has helped you stay the most productive?
-First, a super great work from home playlist on Spotify enjoyed through a pair of noise cancelling headphones.
-Secondly, about 3 cups of Spearmint tea a day which is delicious and allows me to walk away from the screens for a bit and relax.
+First, a super great work from the home playlist on Spotify enjoyed through a pair of noise-canceling headphones.
+Secondly, about 3 cups of Spearmint tea a day is delicious and allows me to walk away from the screens for a bit and relax.
 Lastly, writing lists and ideas with pen and paper.
 Just to escape technology for a second.

 Most distracting thing about working from home?
 My dogs barking at their yellow tennis ball expecting you to play with them if they bark long enough.